google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 I wanted to make a cute story for the front of the card so I selected some Stampin' Up! linen twine for the 'rope' and then dug out my old Stipple Rose stamp set (retired from Stampin' Up! years ago but I love it so I am keeping it) and stamped it out in Versamark ink before heat embossing it in black.

 I then used my Cherry Cobbler and Old Olive Stampin' Write markers to color the image and cut it out.

 I also found a retired Western themed Stampin' wheel to roll out the steer heads and boots to make a trim for both the front of the greeting and to make a stopper for the inside of the easel card.

 I used a greeting from Stampin' Up's!
 God's Blessings stamp set (NLA) and also some other sentiment stamps to form the greeting and the inside sentiment, then embossed them in black also and added an embellishment of hearts with my Stampin' Write markers.

 Some antique brads from Stampin' Up! made the stoppers and further embellished the trim.

 The linen twine was easy to make into a lariat loop to lasso the two figures, then snake around to form a coil at the bottom.
 I adhered the coil and the loop with my favourite Tombow glue.

 You can see how it all came together.
-Inside the card I lined it with pieces of Whisper White cardstock to provide plenty of room for people to write their names and greetings for the happy couple.
+Inside the card I lined it with pieces of Basic White cardstock to provide plenty of room for people to write their names and greetings for the happy couple.

 I can guarantee, there would not be many wedding greeting cards like it in the world.
 Lol!
 Papercrafters have no worries about buying the same card as someone else buys when they make them up themselves.